iasonasgeorgiadis/cf7-igeorgiadis-2025/README.md

 **Too many login attempts?**
 The app has rate limiting - wait 15 minutes or restart the backend.

-## Assignment Requirements

-This project covers all the requirements for the Coding Factory 7 final assignment:

-- Complete domain model with users, courses, enrollments, lessons, assignments, and submissions
-- PostgreSQL database with proper relationships
-- Organized code with separate layers for controllers, services, and data access
-- Authentication system with role-based access
-- React frontend with protected routes
-- Test setup for both backend and frontend
-- Clear build and deployment instructions

 ---
 **Author**: Iasonas Georgiadis
 **Program**: Coding Factory 7 - Athens University of Economics and Business